link1905/system-design-101/content/docs/web-service/service-cluster.md

 - During downtime, users tend to retry and make a lot of junk requests, making availability much worse.

-Thus, **`Request-based Availability`** is rarely used in public-serving services and is more suited to internal workloads.
+Thus, **Request-based Availability** is rarely used in public-serving services, and more suited to internal workloads.

 #### Aggregate Availability

-In the [{{< term ms >}}](microservice.md) topic, we've discussed some types of [design-time coupling](microservice.md#loose-coupling) negatively affect the development process.
+In the [{{< term ms >}}](microservice.md) topic, we've discussed some types of [design-time coupling](microservice.md#loose-coupling) negatively impact the development process.
 In the operational environment,
 **runtime dependencies** also emerge when services communicate over a network:

-- `Location Coupling`: services need to know the address (IP, domain name...) of others.
+- **Location Coupling**: services need to know the address (IP, domain name...) of others.
-- `Availability Coupling`: when a service calls another service, its availability will be impacted by that service.
+- **Availability Coupling**: when a service calls another service, its availability will be impacted by that service.
   Let's focus on this critical one!

 For instance,
 the `Payment Service` cannot complete its task without successfully communicating with the `Account Service`.
-Therefore, if the `Account Service` is unavailable, the `Payment Service` will be also affected.
+Therefore, if the `Account Service` is unavailable, the `Payment Service` will also be affected.

 ```d2
 direction: right